buiminh111/Personal-website-portfolio/README.md

+# Brief
-This is a personal website project that using html,css and JS.
+A personal website built with HTML, CSS and JS.
+Also hosted on Github.

+## Description
+This is my first project published on Github.
+It's a static website that showcases my skills of Front-end deve learned at Codecademy.

+## Built With
+HTML5
+CSS3
+Javascript